 You will need to use a blender.

 Whilst I am no longer on a strict rotation diet, I know from my history with Chronic Fatigue Syndrome that I am vulnerable to food sensitivities, so I do not take the same protein drink every day.
 (I try to avoid eating any one food on every single day of the week.)

-Please, as always, make your own decision about taking a protein shake.
+Please, as always, make your own decision about taking a protein drink for CFS /ME.